emrgnt-cmplxty/fermi/docs/docs/6.integrator/faq.md

 ### What is the fee structure for on-chain transactions? {#what-is-the-fee-structure-for-on-chain-transactions}

-Axion uses a gas-based model where prices are generally deterministically adjusted based on congestion of the network.
+Fermi uses a gas-based model where prices are generally deterministically adjusted based on congestion of the network.

 We avoid making changes that are too large through re-sharding by changing number of available shards (and thus throughput).

 Accounts don’t have associated resources.
 Gas amount is predetermined for all transactions except function calls.
 For function call transactions the user (or more likely the developer) attaches the required amount of gas.
-If some gas is left over after the function call, it is converted back to Axion and refunded to the original funding account.
+If some gas is left over after the function call, it is converted back to Fermi and refunded to the original funding account.

 ### How do we know how much gas to add to a transaction? {#how-do-we-know-how-much-gas-to-add-to-a-transaction}